What is the difference between the 2-year JD and the traditional 3-year JD program?

 2-year JD students take the same courses, gain the same experiential education, participate in the same activities and meet the same requirements for graduation as students in the traditional JD program.
-The difference is that Fast Forward students take courses at a more intensive pace taking up to 17 credits per semester for six consecutive semesters, the summer, fall, spring semesters over two years.
-As a result, Fast Forward students are eligible to take the bar exam after two years: one full year earlier than students who complete the 3-year JD Because Fast Forward is considerably more intense, we seek students who bring academic credentials or life experiences that suggest they will be very likely to succeed in this special cohort.
+The difference is that 2-year students take courses at a more intensive pace, taking up to 17 credits per semester for six consecutive semesters; the summer, fall, and spring semesters over two years.
+As a result, 2-year students are eligible to take the bar exam after two years: one full year earlier than students who complete the 3-year JD.
+Because the 2-year program is considerably more intense, we seek students who bring academic credentials or life experiences that suggest they will be very likely to succeed in this special cohort.

-What are the advantages of Fast Forward?
+What are the advantages of the 2-year program?

 Students can complete their JD in two years, enabling them to enter the job market a year earlier than students who pursue a traditional 3-year JD.
 As a result, the length of time they spend as a full-time student with limited earning power is substantially reduced.